centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 Upgrade using RPM
 =================

-The CES v3.3 includes Centreon web 2.7, Centreon Engine 1.5, Centreon Broker 2.11 and are based on CentOS 6 operating system.
+Centreon Entreprise Server (CES) v3.4 includes Centreon Web 2.8, Centreon Engine 1.6, Centreon Broker 3.0.
+It comes in two operating system flavors, either CentOS 6 or CentOS 7.

 .. warning::
    This release is not yet compatible with other commercial products